rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 There are three components of the setup for using SSM with Process Automation:
 1. SSM and IAM setup on the remote EC2 nodes.
 2. IAM permissions for Process Automation.
 3. S3 Bucket setup.
-Required for sending scripts and files to EC2s, but not required for sending individual commands.
+Required for executing scripts and sending files to EC2s, but not required for sending individual commands.

 ### SSM Setup on Remote EC2 Nodes
 1. Ensure the SSM Agent is running on remote EC2 instances.
 This can be done following [this AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent-status-and-restart.html).
 2. Associate an IAM role with the remote EC2 instances that allows for the SSM agent to retrieve tasks from the SSM service.
-   * Amazon provides a prebuilt permission policy: **AmazonSSMManagedInstanceCore** that provides the necessary permissions for this operation.
+   * AWS provides a prebuilt policy: **AmazonSSMManagedInstanceCore** that provides the necessary permissions for this operation.
    :::tip Heads Up!
      In order to send scripts and files to EC2 instances, the SSM agents also need to be able to retrieve objects from S3.
 Be sure to add the **`s3:GetObject`** and **`s3:ListObject`** permissions to the remote EC2s IAM role as well.
    ```